 If you haven’t visited Freycinet National Park and don’t have 2 or 3 days to explore it properly, you must visit it on a day trip from Hobart.
 Famous primarily for one of Tasmania’s most celebrated views— the curvaceous white beach and crystal-clear waters of Wineglass Bay, Freycinet is much more than the famous view.

-The day trip from Hobart fits in the 1.5-hr hike to see the Wineglass Bay from above, Cape Tourville walk, a stroll on Friendly Beaches, a visit to the absolutely gorgeous Honeymoon Bay, lunch in the picturesque Coles Bay and even a stop in the charming historic town of Richmond and check out the famous Richmond Bridge.
+The day trip from Hobart includes a 1.5-hour hike to see Wineglass Bay from above, a Cape Tourville walk, a stroll on Friendly Beaches, a visit to the absolutely gorgeous Honeymoon Bay, lunch in the picturesque Coles Bay, and even a stop in the charming historic town of Richmond to check out the famous Richmond Bridge.

 Bruny Island

 As an island off an island state off an island continent, Bruny Island is as ‘down under’ as it gets.
-It’s a gem for nature lovers like myself and foodies alike.
+It’s a gem for nature lovers like me and foodies alike.
 The island is mostly famous for its fresh produce – cheese, honey, and arguably the world’s freshest oysters.
-You can even taste salt water with Bruny oysters.
+You can even taste saltwater with Bruny oysters.

 I went to Bruny in hopes of spotting one of the unique white wallabies, and I wasn’t disappointed.
 We found one browsing in a paddock in the company of its brown cousins in Adventure Bay.